-- Allow only short walks on the lead until stitches are removed, or until the vet or nurse advises.
+- Allow only short walks on the lead until any stitches are removed, or until the vet or nurse advises.

 - If accepted, give only light meals (e.g. prescription diets) for the first 24 to 48 hours unless otherwise specified.

-- If your pet has undergone a surgical procedure, please check for abnormal events such as swelling of the wound, bleeding or other discharge, vomiting and interference of the stitches.
+- If your pet has undergone a surgical procedure, please check for abnormal events such as swelling of the wound, bleeding or other discharge, or interference with any stitches.
 Contact the surgery or come in for a check in such cases.

 - Check dressings/casts/splints at least twice daily for abnormal smells, discolourations, discharges, discomfort, etc.